 - A high speed ride featuring two giant swinging arms with 20 seats on each arm.
 Riders will be pushed towards the sky and experience weightlessness as they reverse direction.

 - An individual lap bar with safety belt secures each rider across the thighs and pelvis.

-- Due to the nature of the restraint, this ride may not accommodate guests of a larger size.
-A test seat is located at the ride entrance which can be used to evaluate proper fit and comfort prior to waiting in line.
+Due to the nature of the restraint, this ride may not accommodate guests of a larger size.
+A test seat is located at the ride entrance which can be used to ensure proper fit and comfort prior to waiting in line.

 - Guests must have a minimum of three functioning extremities.

 - Two functioning arms are sufficient instead of three functioning extremities if the guest has a normal center of gravity and lower extremities are sufficiently strong to maintain proper riding posture under the dynamic conditions of the ride.
-Amputations must be at the knee or below.
+Amputations must be below the knee.